bgachara/bgachara.github.io/posts/operating_systems.md

   - easier to add power incrementally.
   - user can have complete control over some components.
   - collaboration
+  - To solve bigger problems, more data than can fit on one machine.
+  - To increase reliability.
+  - For better performance.
 - Promise
   - Higher availability
   - Better durability